 Virtual SIM card with mobile data for internet in Los Angeles

 Thanks to its benefits and few disadvantages, virtual SIM cards with cellular data are a great way to connect to the internet.
 Easy to use, with the technology needed to offer a great connection, these cards are similar to the ones that you use on your cellphone.
 Another benefit is that they are not expensive, and you only pay once.

-The first one offers unlimited 4G internet with the technology of the operator AT&T, and there are different plans, depending on the number of days you are staying in Los Angeles, from 5 to 90 days.
+The first one offers unlimited 4G LTE internet with the technology of the operator AT&T, and T-Mobile and there are different plans, depending on the number of days you are staying in Los Angeles, from 5 to 90 days.

-The second one offers 6 GB of cellular data with 4G coverage from T-Mobile, and it lets you share your cellular data with other devices.
+The second one offers 6 GB of cellular data with 4G LTE coverage from AT&T USA, T-Mobile, AT&T Mexico, and Rogers, and it lets you share your cellular data with other devices.
 It has a package for 15 days.